Anupthor007/Fooocus/readme.md

 For practical translation, you may create your own file like `Fooocus/language/jp.json` or `Fooocus/language/cn.json` and then use flag `--language jp` or `--language cn`.
 Apparently, these files do not exist now. **We need your help to create these files!**

 Note that if no `--language` is given and at the same time `Fooocus/language/default.json` exists, Fooocus will always load `Fooocus/language/default.json` for translation.
 By default, the file `Fooocus/language/default.json` does not exist.

+Note - This repo is copied from the repository (https://github.com/lllyasviel/Fooocus/) author does not reserves any rights or take ownership of code.